 More Apple Recipes

-Here are some more fabulous recipes that feature apples as the star:
+After you're done devouring this gluten-free vegan apple pie you're going to want to make more apple creations!
+Here are some more fabulous plant based recipes that feature apples as the star:

 - Healthy Vegan Apple Crisp